ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   lost in that round trip.

-For connections for which C.has_selective_acks is false and thus the connection can only detect one packet loss per round trip, BBRCheckStartupHighLoss() exits Startup based on packet loss if any packet loss is detected during fast recovery.
+For connections for which C.has_selective_acks is false and thus the connection can only detect one packet loss per round trip, CheckStartupHighLoss() exits Startup based on packet loss if any packet loss is detected during fast recovery.

-If BBRCheckStartupHighLoss() exits Startup based on packet loss, it takes the following steps.
+If CheckStartupHighLoss() exits Startup based on packet loss, it takes the following steps.
 First, it sets BBR.full_bw_reached = true.
 Then it sets BBR.inflight_longterm to its estimate of a safe level of in-flight data suggested by these losses, which is max(BBR.bdp, BBR.inflight_latest), where